The Spy in the Green Hat: Plot

-Solo manages to escape, and learns from Mr. Waverly that Pia has been taken to Strago's island base, which U.N.C.L.E. plans to bomb into cinders.
-In a confrontation with his superior, Solo insists on going there to rescue her, arguing that Kuryakin, like he, volunteered for his work whereas she is an innocent pawn facing certain death.
+Solo manages to escape, and learns from his superior Alexander Waverly that Pia has been taken to Strago's island base, which U.N.C.L.E. plans to bomb into cinders.
+In a confrontation with Waverly, Solo insists on going there to rescue her, arguing that Kuryakin, like he, volunteered for his work whereas she is an innocent pawn facing certain death.
 Denied permission, he resigns.
 Calling himself a "sentimental old grandmother" Waverly relents.

 Diketon is ordered to bring Kuryakin to the missile base.
 Narrowly surviving a boat explosion caused by Strago's defensive wave device, Solo is captured by the Stiletto entourage, who arrive on scene in a fishing boat.
 The group guns down the crew of a patrol boat and takes its captain hostage, who flips and provides key information on both security and the workings of the plant and planned imminent missile launch.

 Strago's immediate superior in THRUSH, Mr. Thaler, arrives.
 Strago, a prig who is sexually disgusted by the slinky, kinky Diketon, lusts for the innocent Pia.
 Turned on by her desperate resistance, he is caught trying to seduce her by the vindictive Diketon.
 He leaves Diketon to guard Pia while he responds to a security alert.
 In a knife-wielding catfight Pia overpowers Diketon, but is blocked from leaving by Strago, who slaps Diketon unconscious for her failure.

-Rejection roils into revenge, and when she recovers with Pia's ministrations Diketon allies with her and frees Kuryakin.
+Rejection roils into revenge, and when she recovers with Pia's ministrations, Diketon allies with her and frees Kuryakin.
 Observed by von Kronen, Kuryakin and Diketon get caught in a gun battle and von Kronen is killed.